day8/re-frame/docs/EPs/0002-ReframeInstances.md

        use them, and then throw them away.
   2. when **different** re-frame apps need to coexist on the one page.

-While the more advanced features are nice to have, simplicity is a must.
+While these more advanced features are nice to have, the current simplicity is a must.
-So, the challenge here is to facilitate these more complicated usecases but, in the process, to not lose the currently simplicity which is enjoyed most of the time.
+So, the challenge here is to facilitate these more complicated usecases but, in the process, to not lose the current simplicity which is enjoyed most of the time.

 ### Global State As A Frame

-re-frame has some global state in the form of a few atoms.
+re-frame has some global state in the form of a few atoms scattered about internal namespaces.
+The best externally-known one of these is `app-db`.

-It would be completely straightforward to scoop up that state and put it into somesort of defrecord - let's call each "a frame object" - and then allow the programmer to create instances of such "frame", to create instances of a re-frame app.
+It would be completely straightforward to scoop up that state and put it into some sort of `defrecord` - let's call a `Frame` - and then allow the programmer to create instances of `Frame` when they
+want to create a new instances of a re-frame app.

+Imagine that there's is a new API function called `create-frame` - use it to create as many re-frame instances as you want.

 That's the easy bit.
-Let's imagine that there is a new piece of API called `create-frame` which created a `defrecord` which captured all that state.
-Easy.

-But the moment there's potentially more than one frame, the design
-problem shifts to:
+Now the design work starts in earnest.
+Two problems to solve:
-   - registering handlers "into" a frame (aka VM creation)
+   - how to register handlers "into" a `Frame` (aka VM creation)
-   - within a view fucntions, accessing the right "frame" so as to `subscribe` or `dispatch`.
+   - within a view fucntion, how to `subscribe` or `dispatch` from/to the right `Frame`.

 ### Building The re-frame VM